jan-far/rest-api/README.md

 #### NOTE: Post client is needed.

 ### SignUp and SignIn
+There are 3 roles in this API endpoint.
+An `Admin`, a `Student` and a `Tutor`.
+Users can register as either a student or a tutor.

 Use route `POST "../api/student/signup"` or `POST "../api/tutor/signup"` to register as a student or tutor respectively. see the Signup instruction below for more details on required fields.

 #### SignUp details: